Steric effects: Ceiling temperatures

 Ceiling temperature ($T_c$) is a measure of the steric properties of the monomers that comprise a polymer. $T_c$ is the temperature where the rate of polymerization and depolymerization are equal.
 Sterically hindered monomers give polymers with low $T_c$'s, which are usually not useful.

 Cone angles

 Ligand cone angles are measures of the size of ligands in coordination chemistry.
 It is defined as the solid angle formed with the metal at the vertex and the hydrogen atoms at the perimeter of the cone (see figure).

 Significance and applications

 Steric effects are critical to chemistry, biochemistry, and pharmacology.
 In organic chemistry, steric effects are nearly universal and affect the rates and activation energies of most chemical reactions to varying degrees.
+In some cases, steric effects are necessary to ensure a molecule's stability.
+In Günther Maier's corset effect, bulky substituents stabilize a molecular core because decomposition would force the substituents closer together.
+Conversely, substituent attraction can stabilize molecules; these molecules are called "dispersion-stabilized".

 In biochemistry, steric effects are often exploited in naturally occurring molecules such as enzymes, where the catalytic site may be buried within a large protein structure.
 In pharmacology, steric effects determine how and at what rate a drug will interact with its target bio-molecules.